 5. Keep active

-Studies have found that the average person needs 6-8 hours sleep per night in order to feel fully refreshed and rejuvenated.
+Studies have found that the average person needs 6-8 hours of sleep per night to feel fully refreshed and rejuvenated.
 Lack of sleep can cause a range of side effects, from mood swings and headaches to blurred vision.
 Sleeping patterns may change due to busy schedules and unhealthy diets.

 The festive season is a time filled with socialising, organising and overindulging.
 As these activities require energy, effort and time we attempt to fit more into our already hectic timetables.
 It has been found that on average a person will lose over 30 hours of sleep during Christmas, this can make you drowsy and irritable whilst also increasing your appetite.
 However, you can enjoy the festive season whilst maintaining a healthy sleeping pattern, below are our top sleeping tips: